AllyDoolittle/144l_students_2021/Scripts/211010_Phyloseq_submission.md

     ## You set `rngseed` to FALSE.
 Make sure you've set & recorded
     ##  the random seed of your session for reproducibility.
     ## See `?set.seed`

     ## ...

+    ## 1OTUs were removed because they are no longer
+    ## present in any sample after random subsampling

+    ## ...